kelvintaywl/ruby-deps/README.md

 # Ruby Deps Exploration

-This is to explore using a custom Ruby image.
+This is to explore using a custom Ruby image!

 ## Inspecting an image's bundler version